-We also have a more advanced image classification example in tutorial_cifar10.py.
+We also have a more advanced image classification example in tutorial_cifar10_tfrecord.py.
 Please read the code and notes, figure out how to generate more training data and what is local response normalization.
-After that, try to implement Residual Network (Hint: you will need to use the Layer.outputs).
+After that, try to implement Residual Network (Hint: you may want to use the Layer.outputs).

-2.2.5 Run the Pong Game example
+1.2.5 Run the Pong Game example